Topological susceptibility and excess kurtosis in SU(3) Yang-Mills theory: Continuum analysis for the topological susceptibility

-We will proceed in two steps (first we combine the two fit ans\"atze, then the two ordering options of the fourth root and the extrapolation).
+We proceed in two steps (first we combine the two fit ans\"atze, then the two ordering options of the root and the extrapolation).
 For the first line of Tab.~\ref{tab:continuum_values} this means that we combine $0.05230(57)_\mr{stat}$ and $0.0506(11)_\mr{stat}$ to become $0.05194(68)_\mr{stat}$, where the average of the statistical errors was done with the same weights that were used for the average of the central values, since these errors are highly correlated.
 In addition, the combined value needs to be attributed a systematic uncertainty to reflect the spread between the two numbers from which it was derived.
-On this point we follow Refs.~\cite{ExtendedTwistedMassCollaborationETMC:2022sta,Bonanno:2023xkg} which recommend using \beq \sigma_\mr{syst} = |c^{(1)}-c^{(2)}| \; \mr{erf}\Big(\frac{|c^{(1)}-c^{(2)}|}{\sqrt{2}\max(\sigma_\mr{stat}^{(1)},\sigma_\mr{stat}^{(2)})}\Big) \eeq for combining two central values $c^{(1)},c^{(2)}$ with statistical uncertainties $\si_\mr{stat}^{(1)},\si_\mr{stat}^{(2)}$, since this is the difference between the continuum extrapolations obtained from the two fitting ans\"atze, multiplied by the probability that this difference is due to a statistical fluctuation.
-For the ``7\,stout'' strategy this yields $0.05194(68)_\mr{stat}(149)_\mr{syst}$ as the continuum limit of $\chi_\mr{top}r_0^4$, and similarly one finds $0.4780(14)_\mr{stat}(37)_\mr{syst}$ for the continuum limit of $\chi_\mr{top}^{1/4}r_0$.
-Finally, these two figures may be combined with the help of (\ref{eq:recipe_systerror}) to yield $0.4776(15)_\mr{stat}(35)_\mr{syst}(01)_\mr{syst}$.
-This number is stored in Tab.~\ref{tab:results}, together with similar numbers for the ``flow\,0.21\,fm'' and ``flow\,0.30\,fm'' strategies.
-Evidently, these three figures are consistent within (overall) errors, in agreement with the claim of Ref.~\cite{Bonanno:2023ple}.
+For combining two central values $c^{(1)},c^{(2)}$ with statistical uncertainties $\si_\mr{stat}^{(1)},\si_\mr{stat}^{(2)}$ Refs.~\cite{ExtendedTwistedMassCollaborationETMC:2022sta,Bonanno:2023xkg} recommend using \beq \sigma_\mr{syst} = |c^{(1)}-c^{(2)}| \; \mr{erf}\Big(\frac{|c^{(1)}-c^{(2)}|}{\sqrt{2}\max(\sigma_\mr{stat}^{(1)},\sigma_\mr{stat}^{(2)})}\Big) \eeq since this is the difference between the extrapolations with the two fitting ans\"atze, multiplied by the probability that this difference is due to a statistical fluctuation.
+For the ``7\,stout'' strategy this yields $\chi_\mr{top}r_0^4=0.05202(61)_\mr{stat}(152)_\mr{syst}$ in the continuum, and $\chi_\mr{top}^{1/4}r_0=0.4782(13)_\mr{stat}(40)_\mr{syst}$.
+Combining the latter two values by the same recipe yields $0.4779(14)_\mr{stat}(37)_\mr{syst}(01)_\mr{syst}$ in the continuum.
+This number is stored in the last column of Tab.~\ref{tab:results}, along with the ``flow\,0.21\,fm'' and ``flow\,0.30\,fm'' counterparts.
+These three figures are consistent within (overall) errors, in line with Refs.~\cite{Ce:2015qha,Bonanno:2023ple}.